 Regulation 583/2010 of 1 July 2010 or Regulation 1286/2014 of 26 November 2014, as applicable, and as referred to in the UCITS regulations, issued in relation to each Share class of each Subthe enforcement of judgments in civil and commercial matters.

 Fund.

-Lugano Convention the Convention of Lugano of 30 October 2007 on jurisdiction and the management company appointed by the Fund in accordance with the provisions of the 2010 Law and the Management Company Services Agreement, as identified in the Directory.
+Lugano Convention the Convention of Lugano of 30 October 2007 on jurisdiction and the management company appointed by the Fund in accordance with the provisions of the 2010 Law and the Management

 Management Company